-- Determine your PA taxable income.
+- 1. Determine your PA taxable income.
 If married, whether filing jointly or separately, determine your spouse's taxable income. - 2.
-Determine your Type Filer status in Part A. - 3.
-Determine if you may claim any dependent children in Part B. - Determine your Eligibility Income.
+Determine your Filing Status in Part A. - Determine if you may claim any dependent children in Part B. - 4.
+Determine your Eligibility Income.
 If married, whether filing jointly or separately, determine your spouse's Eligibility Income in Part C. - Calculate your TAX BACK/Tax Forgiveness Credit, using the applicable Eligibility Income Table, in Part D.

-If you are unmarried, complete ALL the information for yourself in the "Your" column.
-If you are married, complete all the information in the "Your" and "Spouse" columns, even if filing separately.
+If you are unmarried, complete ALL the information for yourself in the Your column.
+If you are married, complete all the information in the Your and Spouse columns, even if filing separately.

-IMPORTANT There is no advantage to filing separately.
-Married claimants must always report their Joint Eligibility Income.
+IMPORTANT: There is no advantage to filing separately.
+Married claimants must always report their Joint Eligibility Income

-Claiming Dependents on Separate PA Schedules SP
+Claiming Dependents on Separate PA Schedules SP It is possible that you and your spouse file jointly for federal